Doctor of Philosophy

 |000704A||3 to 4 years|

-The Rules governing the degree of Doctor of Philosophy are the University of Sydney (Higher Degree by Research) Rule 2011) and the Thesis and Examination of Higher Degree by Research Policy 2015.
+The Rules governing the degree of Doctor of Philosophy are the University of Sydney (Higher Degree by Research) Rule 2011).
+The most recent versions of this rule is available on the Policy Register sydney.edu.au/policies.

 - an undergraduate degree with first or second class (division one) honours in the proposed field of study from an Australian university or equivalent.